Learning and teaching

-Your courses may be offered during the day and late afternoon or early evening.
+Your subjects may be offered during the day and late afternoon or early evening.
 Some advanced level elective workshops are offered over several days and/or weekends.

-RMIT offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, group discussions and syndicate work.
-In addition, you will have access to online and digital resources such as lecture notes, assessment tools, discussion boards and podcasts through myRMIT.
+This degree offers a variety of learning and teaching approaches including lectures, seminars, workshops, presentations, group discussions and syndicate work.

 Ongoing assessment throughout the semester includes examinations, essays, reports, presentations, group projects, research projects, quizzes and tests, blog journals and practical assignments.